If you are learning Korean, becoming a translator could be your dream. But how do you turn this into reality? Let’s find out!

 There are also specialized programs for translators.
 This is once you achieve a certain level of competence.

-Aside from language skills, you need to know industry norms and sector-specific elements.
+In addition to language skills, you need to know industry norms and sector-specific elements.
 The technical aspects, technology, terms, nuances of the work, and etiquette all benefit you.

 2. Higher Korean language ability